jrfoell/recurring-timer-widget/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Add the widget to your site through the 'Widgets' menu in WordPress (under 'Appearance').
-1. Optionally copy recurring-timer.css-example or recurring-timer.css
+1. Optionally copy recurring-timer-widget.css-example or recurring-timer-widget.css
-to recurring-timer.css in your active theme folder to customize the style.
+to recurring-timer-widget.css in your active theme folder to customize the style.
 You may also style the widget by customizing the stylesheet in your theme.